freifunkMUC/infra/README.md

 # Freifunk München Infrastructure

-These are the [NixOS](https://nixos.org) configurations for the main Freifunk München infrastructure.
+These are the [NixOS](https://nixos.org) configurations for the infrastructure of Freifunk München.

 ## Machine configurations

 Machines are defined in the `hosts` directory.
-There is a NixOps deployment available in `deploy.nix`.
+The production NixOps deployment is available in `deploy.nix`.

-You can easily bring up a test gateway locally using qemu with:
+You can easily bring up a test gateway locally using `qemu` with:

     nix-build .
     result/bin/run-testgw-vm